-Beetroot leaves are a good source of soluble and insoluble fiber.
+Leaves of beetroots are a good source of soluble and insoluble fiber.
 Which controls body weight with a significant reduction of fat.
 Moreover, it reduced lipid peroxidation, improved antioxidant status, and decreased oxidative damage to DNA in the blood and tissues (4).

 3. Treats anemia

-The leaves of beetroot are rich in iron and possess hematopoietic effects and treatment of anemia.
+The leaves are rich in iron and possess hematopoietic effects and treatment of anemia.
 Not only this the leaves also contain flavonoid and phenolic compounds.
 These compounds further increase the serum iron level, mild increase in hemoglobin and ferritin (6).

 4. Beetroot leaf is an excellent source of omega-3

 Research studies show that beetroot leaves are rich in Omega 3.
 This compound is important for nerve and retina development (7).
-These fatty acids are also known in the prevention of arthritis, coronary diseases, colon, prostate, and brain cancer, and other diseases common in western societies
+These fatty acids are also known for the prevention of arthritis, coronary diseases, colon, prostate, and brain cancer, and other diseases common in western societies

 Side effects of beet green or beetroot leaves